 In practice, the concept execution ended up being more problematic.
 The tower’s inhabitants realized that in order to replace a single capsule, it was necessary to remove all the capsules on top of it.
 Coordinating something like this with the row neighbours proved to be so complicated that not a single capsule was renovated according to plan.
 As a result, lack of maintenance combined with the wear and tear of time turned the utopian dream into a nightmare.
 Moisture and leaks are frequent problems in all units.
 Since 2010, a serious failure in one of the pipes was impossible to repair for structural reasons.
 It left the building without access to hot water.
 After the 2011 earthquake, it was also necessary to cover the building with a safety mesh to protect pedestrians from parts that could fall into the street.

-From an economic point of view, the high repair costs do not justify its survival.
-It’s estimated that the cost of renovating each capsule could be as high as 10 million yen (about 75 thousand euros).
-Its location in Ginza also makes the site a very attractive place for new real estate investments.
-No need to explain what the logical consequence is.
+From an economic point of view, the high repair costs didn’t justify its survival.
+It’s estimated that the cost of renovating each capsule could’ve been as high as 10 million yen (about 75 thousand euros).
+Its location in Ginza also made the site a very attractive place for new real estate investments.
+The writings on the wall were there for everyone to see.

-And yet there it remains against all odds.
+And yet there it kept beating the odds for far longer than most anticipated.
 It was supposed to be demolished in 2007 after asbestos was detected in its structure, but it was saved ironically by the global financial crisis of 2007-2008.
 The company that was to handle its demolition went bankrupt.
-Since then, its status had remained in a limbo of uncertainty, as residents and activists make as much noise as possible.
-A multitude of proposals are on the table and several projects have been carried out to try to prevent it from falling into oblivion.
+Since then, its status remained in a limbo of uncertainty, as residents and activists made as much noise as possible.
+A multitude of proposals was laid on the table while several projects were being carried out to try to prevent it from falling into oblivion.

-Around 40 capsules are still inhabited, while a similar number of others are being used as offices.
-Most of its users are artists or architects, but there are also professionals of all kinds.
+During its last few years, around 40 capsules were still inhabited, while a similar number of others were being used as offices.
+Most of its users were artists or architects, but there were also professionals of all kinds.
 One of its residents, Tatsuyuki Maeda, is the head of the Nakagin Capsule Tower Preservation and Restoration Project, a collective and multidisciplinary effort dedicated to saving the building through proposals for reusing the spaces and marketing campaigns for the building’s recognition as a cultural heritage site.
-Maeda began acquiring capsules in 2010 and currently owns 15 of them, some of which he has rented to other residents.
+Maeda began acquiring capsules in 2010 and currently owns 15 of them, some of which he had rented to other residents.

-Another of Nakagin Capsule Tower’s legacy conservation efforts has been undertaken by the Nakagin Capsule Tower Building A606 Project, led by architect Akiko Ishimaru, who restored her capsule as if it was freshly made, including the operation of all the appliances.
-The capsule currently functions as a shared office, although it’s also possible to contact them in case you would like to take a guided tour in Japanese.
-Once the building demolition is confirmed, the aim is to remove the capsule and preserve it for posterity.
+Another of Nakagin Capsule Tower’s legacy conservation efforts was undertaken by the Nakagin Capsule Tower Building A606 Project, led by architect Akiko Ishimaru, who restored her capsule as if it was freshly made, including the operation of all the appliances.
+The capsule functioned as a shared office and occasionally would host guided tours in Japanese on demand.
+Once the building demolition was confirmed, the aim shifted to remove the capsule and preserve it for posterity at a yet-to-be-disclosed location.
 Ishimaru herself has been chronicling her efforts on her crowdfunding page, such as becoming certified in asbestos removal in order to remove it as safely as possible.

-For those who don’t understand Japanese, there’s also the possibility (still) of taking a guided tour in English through Showcase Tokyo, a group of architecture enthusiasts who, in addition to offering tours of the Nakagin Tower, also give tours of other highlights of contemporary architecture in Tokyo.
+For those who don’t understand Japanese, there was also the possibility of taking a guided tour in English through Showcase Tokyo, a group of architecture enthusiasts who, in addition to offering tours of the Nakagin Tower, also give tours of other highlights of contemporary architecture in Tokyo.

 The mobility that characterizes modern society cannot be explained simply in terms of the development of transportation.
 The fact is that in our information society, mobility has begun to possess considerable value for its own sake.
 It is choice that makes movement possible.
 According to your own inclinations and values you can now choose things that are not found in the place you were born.
 People today look on the availability of choices as one of the riches of life — “a wealth of choices.”
 The city of the future, as we continue to evolve into a information society, should be a city that guarantees freedom of choice and taken positive steps to make movement possible.A Theory of Network Cities for the Age of Homo Movens – Kisho Kurokawa, 1969